MarcGrol/golangAnnotations/README.md

 # Golang ast-tool

-Tool to help parsing your own golang source-code into an ast (abstract syntax tree).
+Tool to help parsing your own golang source-code from the ast (=abstract syntax tree) into an intermediate representation.
-From an intermediate representation, we can easily generate boring and error-phrone boilerplate source-code.
+From this intermediate representation, we can easily generate boring and error-phrone boilerplate source-code.

 ## Example: